The Modern Resume Content and Writing

 The Plan

 Use a "Promotion Link" to explain the jump between roles.
 This is one sentence that connects what you did well before to what you had to do next.
 It changes the story from "I was given a new job" to "I was specifically chosen for more work because I fixed a clear, expensive problem for the bosses."
+(If you held concurrent roles instead of sequential promotions, see our guide on describing a portfolio career with multiple concurrent roles.)

 The Exercise